amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 We can also do calculations with the values in a query.
 For example, if we wanted to look at the mass of each individual on different dates, but we needed it in kg instead of g we could use this query:

-    SELECT year, month, day, weight/1000.0
+    SELECT year, month, day, weight/1000
     FROM surveys;

-When we run the query, the expression `weight/1000.0` is evaluated for each row and appended to that row, in a new column.
-Note that because weight is an integer, if we divide by the integer 1000, the results will be reported as integers.
-In order to get more significant digits, you need to include the decimal point so that SQL knows you want the results reported as floating point numbers.
+When we run the query, the expression `weight/1000` is evaluated for each row and appended to that row, in a new column.
+Note that if we had used the integer data type for weight and divided by the integer 1000, the results would have been reported as integers.
+In order to get more significant digits, you would need to include the decimal point so that SQL knows you want the results reported as floating point numbers.

 Expressions can use any fields, any arithmetic operators (+ - * /) and a variety of built-in functions (`MAX`, `MIN`, `AVG`, `SUM`, `ROUND`, `UPPER`, `LOWER`, `LEN`, etc).
 For example, we could round the values to make them easier to read.

-    SELECT plot, species_ID, sex, weight, ROUND(weight/1000.0, 2)
+    SELECT plot, species_ID, sex, weight, ROUND(weight/1000, 2)
     FROM surveys;

 ## <a name="filtering"></a> Filtering